jonrau1/CodeArtifactVulnScanner/README.md

 This section is meant to list out any general warnings or caveats with this solution and is subject to change as the project matures.

 - Only CPE "Applications" (software) are parsed - there will not be any vulnerability information on Hardware or Operation Systems (OS).

-- Due to the fact that *all* software packages is parsed (by virtue of ingested the entire NVD) - CVSSv2.0 is used for Vector Strings, Scoring, and Severity.
-Older CVEs, and thus packages, do not have CVSSv3.1 scoring information.
-This may be added in at a later date - but will require modifications to the Purging Engine.
-On a similar note, some newer vulnerabilities may not have an associated CVSSv2.0 score at all, and thus cannot be removed.

 - I ***assume*** There may be mismatches between package names in CPE and what they are called by the vendor - and thus you may either get false positives or undetected vulnerabilities!
 There is way too much data to analyze to determine how extensive this is in reality.